Understand how your mind processes experience.

 A gentle next step

-If this result resonates, your next step is to better understand how your mind processes internally.
+If this resonates, your next step is not to change how you process.

 How the MMI System™ approaches this